EerikSaksi/stat_buff/timelog.md

 # 19 Jan (5 hours)

 - Got a lot of feedback from my friend today on the app.
 A lot of the features were broken, unclear or just poorly designed.
 I took notes on my phone and fixed all of them, except one which is very strange and I'm investigating now (in the real build, tapping the non header section of the group crashes the app).
 I created another empty tab and I will check if that also crashes to identify if the issues is tab specific or a problem for the whole tab view).

+# 20 Jan (2 hours)

+- Managed to get snapshot testing working
+- Still investigating why the group view is crashing.
+I added another blank tab and that crashed too, so I know that it isn't the screens themselves.

+# 22 Jan (5 hours)

+- I realized that bodyweight exercise requests are calculated differently than regular exercises.
+I needed to fix this login in the backend, but I also added some features to the frontend (additional weight instead of weight for all bodyweight exercises, and only show bodyweight exercises).
+This bug fix felt killing two birds with one stone, as we had discussed adding bodyweight exercise filter because of the COVID epidemic and closing of gyms, and I also got rid of a bug aswell
+- Got in contact with Matthew Chalmers about the ethics of potential endangerment from exercise.
+He had a great suggestion: warning users if they are adding weight too quickly.
+I am planning on integrating this with another feature proposed by my supervisor, where I show exercise tutorials.
+Ideally, if a user added weight too fast in a period of time, I would show a popup reminding that progress shouldn't come at the expense of form, and provide a youtube search for form tutorials.